16 Helpful / 2 Not

-Cons: I found it hard to give this course above a 4 - a 5 rating is for a course that is perfect.
+Cons: I found it hard to give this course above a 4.5 - a 5 rating is for a course that is perfect.
 There were some things about this course that were problematic, in my opinion.
-To start out with, holes 3 and 14 were absolutely brutal.
+To start out with, holes 3 and 14 were tough holes to play.
 I played the back tees and typically like to play the pro tees and fared pretty well on the course (+2), but both of these holes were a serious work in progress.
 Even taking aside the fact that not all holes have concrete tees (I understand this is being taken care of, so this is not a con to me), holes 3 and 14 were more than 800 feet but really needed some more work.
 It seemed that the first 400 feet of hole 3 needed some serious trim work.
 In addition, hole 14 really just seemed to be a mess through 800 feet of woods.
 It was difficult to even identify the fairway and the hole seemed to really be under construction.
 Also, it wasn't a lot of fun starting uphill on hole #1 and then never making that up (ie, there was a downhill walk back to the car - why not extend 18's basket into the woods to at least feature a downhill ending?).
 The navigation was pretty good, but for some reason I had a serious problem finding hole #9.
 A sign up in the gravel lot pointing towards the tee (#9 sits down further and is tough to see from the gravel road) would be very beneficial.
 A small con was the locations of the alternate pins - they all seemed to be very near each other, and in my opinion would have been more benefited by being further apart.
 This also led to some very easy pro par 3's right around 330 feet.
 There seemed to be room on some holes to have a pin further back and to have tees that extended the shorter pro par 3's further back.

 EDIT: With the finishing of the concrete tees and the noted work done on hole 14 (or future work), I am changing this rating to a 4.5 after hearing from multiple people involved with the maintenance of the course.
 However, I still stand by my thoughts on hole 18 and hole 3.